bobgeis/js-space-rocks/thoughts.md

 ## TODO

 * Previously I used a graphics library (Elm) or drawing sprites onto the canvas (CoffeeScript).
-The plan for this is to go the sprites on canvas route first, but then perhaps change them to using the path methods.
-SVGs are another option to consider.
+The plan for this is to go the sprites on canvas route first, but then perhaps change them to using the canvas' path methods.
+SVGs in react are another option to consider.